Akhil963/skillswap-platform/README.md

 # SkillSwap Platform

 A simple, user-friendly platform to exchange skills — teach what you know and learn what you don't.
-SkillSwap is built with HTML, CSS, and JavaScript and is intended as a lightweight full‑stack / frontend project for sharing skills, messaging other users, and organizing informal learning sessions.
+SkillSwap is built with HTML, CSS, and JavaScript and is intended as a lightweight full‑stack / [...]

 [![Project languages](https://img.shields.io/badge/JavaScript-50%25-yellow?logo=javascript)](#)
 [![Built with HTML/CSS](https://img.shields.io/badge/HTML%20%2F%20CSS-49%25-orange?logo=html5)](#)